 - Determine the amount of carbon in standing live carbon stocks (prior to delivery to a mill) that would have been harvested in each year of the baseline, consistent with the rate of reduction in baseline standing live carbon stocks determined in Section 6.3.1.
-This projection is determined at offset project commencement, using the same volume models and biomass equations used to calculate biomass in live trees, and estimate baseline onsite carbon stocks; this will not change over the course of the offset project life. - 2.
+This projection is determined at offset project commencement, using the same volume models and biomass equations used to calculate biomass in live trees, and will not change over the course of the offset project life. - 2.
 On an annual basis, determine the amount of harvested carbon that would have remained stored in wood products, averaged over 100 years, following the requirements and methods in Appendix C.